kiranrajendran/iframe-embedding-ws/README.md

     * You can log in as Admin and new menu to create content will appear

 ## Project collaterals ##
-In [this Box folder](https://pentaho.box.com/s/d16jf8wp6ibr7t8lfmj0a490o2jxb4pa) you will find
+In this Github project you will find you will find
 * A video explaining more in details what the project is about and how it works
 * The guide to install
 * The materials needed for the installation.